anko/adjacents/readme.markdown

 # adjacents

-Utility function that returns an array of the pairs of adjacent values in an existing array.
+A function that returns an array of the pairs of adjacent values in the input array.

 For example,